-The ccm_install program will prompt you for the router service host name, router service name, router service port number, ESD (engine startup daemon) port number, help server port number, license server host name, and license server port number.
+The ccm\install program will prompt you for the router service host name, router service name, router service port number, ESD (engine startup daemon) port number, CCM server port number, license server host name, and license server port number.
 To answer these prompts, refer to items 9 to 16 on the worksheet on page 11.